Follow these tips to keep your holiday season green – and blue!

 Heading overseas for Christmas?
 Lucky you!

-Research eco-conscious tourism providers and book your trip with eco-responsible vendors, like 100% AWARE Partners and PADI Green Star dive operators such as The Dive Bus, who focus on waste and energy reduction management.
+Research eco-conscious tourism providers and book your trip with eco-responsible vendors, like 100% AWARE Partners and PADI Green Star dive operators who focus on waste and energy reduction management.

 4) Dive Against Debris